If shopping were an Olympic sport, Shibuya and Ginza would be the best places to go in Tokyo to watch eager shoppers compete!” ~ Alyse.

 - Have you heard of the Mystery Mailbox Experience?
 Let your competitive streak shine through with your friends (or by yourself) with this game of riddles that will have you solving clues and puzzles throughout Shinjuku.
 What an interesting way to explore the area!
 Buy Mystery Mailbox puzzle kit here.

 - For an “only in Tokyo” experience, make sure you visit the famous Robot Restaurant.
 Yes, it’s touristy which is something I sometimes avoid, but to me the touritsy-ness of this place is what made it so fun!
 It’s one of those rare chances to fully embrace being a tourist and enjoy the crazy show for what it is.
-Book your Robot Restaurant tickets in advance to select the time slot that suits you.
+Book your Robot Restaurant tickets in advance to select the time slot that suits you (note this is 18+ only since reopening in 2023).

 - Dress up in samurai armour and helmets at the Samurai Museum.
 Buy discount Samurai Museum tickets here.